ukayaj620/precencia/README.md

 # precencia
 Attendance System with Face Recognition Technology.
-Build using Tensorflow and Flask Microframework.
+Built using Tensorflow and Flask Microframework.